 Benchmarks to Hit for Retirement Saving

 Are you on track to save enough for a comfortable lifestyle after you retire?
-That depends on a few different factors.
+Or do you panic everytime someone asks you “are you ready to retire?”
+This depends on a few different factors.
 For example, what is your definition of “comfortable?”
 How much have you saved so far?
 How much are you consistently putting away now?
+Are you a homeowner?
+If you are interested in finding how retired homeowners see wealth increase it might be something worth looking into.

 Of course, you came here for answers, not more questions.
 Here are four benchmarks for you to measure your performance when it comes to retiring comfortably.
 We will answer, once and for all, the question, “How much should I be saving?”